bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 _-Roy Fielding, <https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_5>_

-We are obviously big fans of hypermedia and think that it can address, at least in part, many of the problems that the web development world is facing today:
+We are obviously fans of hypermedia and think that it can address, at least in part, many of the problems that the web development world is facing today:

-* Hypermedia is typically less complex than an SPA approach would be for a given problem
+* Hypermedia is often significantly less complex than an SPA approach would be for many problems
-* Hypermedia allows your application API to be much more aggressively changed and optimized
+* Hypermedia allows your application API to be much more aggressively refactored and optimized
-* Hypermedia takes pressure off adopting a particular back-end technology
+* Hypermedia takes pressure off adopting a particular server technology, since you do not have an extensive JavaScript front-end code base

-With [htmx](/) and the additional UX possibilities that it gives you, many modern web applications can be built using HTML and the hypermedia paradigm.
+With [htmx](/) and the additional UX possibilities that it gives you, we believe many modern web applications can be built using HTML and the hypermedia paradigm.

 With that being said, as with all technical choices, there are tradeoffs associated with hypermedia.
 In this article